 Planing at the Atedai is accomplished in only one or two positions… sitting down crossed legged, sometimes with one leg extended, or while on both knees.
 Give it a try and see what works best for you in your work.

-You reach with your plane, and pull.
+You hold your plane in both hands, reach and pull.
 Simple.

 In my experience, I have found that kneeling on both knees works best for powerful roughing strokes, because I can make use my upper body weight to press down on the workpiece while making powerful, controlled cutting strokes with the plane.
 Alternately, planing while sitting with one leg extended works best for me for finish planing.
 YMMV – experiment and find what works for you.

 For really long stock you can, in theory, lunge forward with one leg and rock back with the planing stroke, but that still has a length limit (not to mention the need for very strong leg and back muscles) and standing up really has all the advantage in this situation.
-Traditionally, craftspeople such as Tategu-shi, joiners who specialize in doors and shoji, have a dedicated planing beam in their workshop, used standing, for longer stock preparation, and use their Atedai used for mortising and other smaller tasks.
+Traditionally, craftspeople such as Tategu-shi, joiners who specialize in doors and shoji, have a dedicated planing beam or bench on legs set up in their workshop, used standing, for longer stock preparation, and use their Atedai used for mortising and other smaller tasks.

 “What about my Baileys?!”
 I hear you cry.